LHarveyDev/homes-for-hounds/README.md

 I tested my website on friends, family, work colleagues and fellow students.

 - Initial feedback was that the 'Home' page contained too much text and was cluttered and a bit intimidating.
+- The large bodies of text and overload of articles, news and information didn't draw the user in on first visit.
 - Some of my images overlapped the text on smaller screen sizes.
 - My navigation menu did not collapse and was spread over two lines on mobile devices.